How To Reduce Inheritance Tax?

 • The member can make withdrawals during his/her lifetime.
 (Although these withdrawals would be taxable in the UK as normal pension income).
 The remaining balance passed to their chosen heirs on the member’s death

-• Income and gains made by the QNUPS would be subject to tax in the local country where the QNUPS located in
+• Income and gains made by the QNUPS would be subject to tax in the local country where the QNUPS is located in

 • The funds in a QNUPS will not be subject to UK inheritance tax.
 Unless there is evidence of deliberate tax avoidance